 The work went forward until 1819 with the total cost running over the estimate, at eighty-two thousand dollars.
 In June 1819 the building was completed, and the General Court began holding its sessions in this new building.
 The House continues to meet in these quarters, making Representatives Hall the oldest chamber in the United States still in continuous legislative use.

 In 1857 the outside “privies” were removed and “water closets” were installed indoors.
 Originally the front walk was composed of smooth gravel, and was later replaced with cement.

 Between 1864-1866 the state house was renovated after library space and rooms for new departments were needed.
 Completed in 1866 the renovations cost about $200,000.
 In 1881 the library was removed to a building of its own (the New Hampshire State Library), and also plans made for a Supreme Court.

 In 1903 the state house was again in need of additional space and renovation.
+On Oct 28, 1910, there was a re-dedication of the remodeled State House.
 In 1938 the cornerstone for a new building was laid, to build the present State House Annex.
 It is connected by an underground passage with the Capitol building.
 A New Hampshire Historical Marker #66 is located at the intersection of Park Street and North Main Street (US 3) in downtown Concord.